Where you learn impacts how well you learn.

 Franklin Hall is part of Kent State University’s iconic front campus and is located at 550 Hilltop Drive.
 The 1926 building underwent an extensive two-year renovation and expansion and reopened in 2007.
 We’re not done, however.
 Franklin Hall was built for future flexibility, and it’s still evolving.

 Students learn and practice their craft in a $2.5-million television studio and control room.
 This state-of-the-art digital facility fully replicates what our students will find in professional TV studios and provides them with real-world opportunities to grow and develop in this multimedia age.
 The facility is home to our student media station, TV2, and provides versatility for classes and for extensive student use.
 The studio features green-screen technology for multi-set environments, which allows students to participate in different television program productions in addition to news.
+Learn more about the studio and control room.

 The converged student media newsroom is more than 2,400 square feet, has about 50 workstations, a multimedia center and a wing for vodcasts.
 Working under one roof, the Daily Kent Stater, TV2, and Black Squirrel Radio collaborate to produce KentWired.com.